 I also have advanced CE training from Harvard University Medical School, and I have had the pleasure to treat the rich, the poor, and even well-known celebrities.
 As the previous Chief Psychologist at the Army Health Center of the United States Southern Command in Doral, Florida, I have had the honor of treating hundreds of military service members.
 I am a member of the American Psychological Association, the American Psychotherapy Association, the National Register of Health Service Providers in Psychology, the Association of State and Provincial Psychology Boards, the National Guild of Hypnotists, and other organizations.
 As noted earlier, I am a provider for numerous insurance companies, including AmeriGroup, Aetna, Avmed, Blue Cross Blue Shield, Cigna, Humana, Horizon, Mental Health Network, Military One Source, Neighborhood Health, New Directions, Optum Health, PsychCare, Tricare, United Health, University of Miami Behavioral Health, and Value Options…to name a few.

 I am licensed in the State of Florida as a Psychologist and I have full insurance liability coverage.
 It is my goal to maintain the highest ethical and competency standards in my practice.
-Personally, I have been happily married since 1976, and I have a son, a daughter, a son-in-law and a grandson.
+Personally, I have been happily married since 1976, and I have a son, a daughter, a son-in-law and two wonderful grandchildren.
 I am partially retired – I see clients only one day per week.
-The other days are spent playing golf, working on gardening and handyman projects, and travel.
+The other days are spent playing golf, traveling, working on gardening and handyman projects.

 I try to be friendly, warm and focused in therapy.
 I will give understanding and insight, and practical solutions as well.
 I’m tactful, but honest.
-In other words, I’ll tell you the truth, but in a way that will be helpful and useful.
+In other words, I’ll talk to you honestly, but in a way that hopefully will be helpful and useful.
 Whenever possible, I try to give more than understanding – I try to give wisdom.
 I often acknowledge the importance of spirituality in our lives and in the problem-solving process.

 I use a variety of techniques in therapy, and many are evidence-based approaches, such as Prolonged Exposure Therapy for PTSD.
-Another example: I’ll record and burn a relaxation CD for you with gentle sound effects and progressive relaxation guidance to enhance your ability to sleep, fight anxiety or prevent panic.
-I’ll use hypnosis to help remove nightmares and CBT to decrease depression, anger and other issues.
+Another example: I’ll record a relaxation session and send it to you with gentle sound effects and progressive relaxation guidance to enhance your ability to sleep, fight anxiety or prevent panic.
+I’ll use hypnosis to help remove nightmares and Cognitive Behavior Therapy to decrease depression, anger and other issues.
 I’ll use systematic desensitization to help with fear and phobia.
 I’ll send you a chart system via e-mail that I developed to remove behavior problems in children.
 I’ll give you parent training and demonstrate “time out” and other contingency management techniques in my office.
-I’ll have you and your spouse face each other in my office and use positive, fun techniques that I have developed to heal your relationship.
-I’ll use Masters and Johnson techniques to remove sexual dysfunction.
-I’ll teach you “Letting Go” so that you’ll be able to forgive and move on.
+I’ll have you and your spouse face each other in my office and use positive, fun techniques that I have developed to help heal your relationship.
+I’ll use Masters and Johnson techniques to treat sexual dysfunction.
+I’ll teach you “Letting Go” so that you’ll be more able to forgive and move on.
 These are just a few examples of therapy with me.
 My therapy is alive, active and positive.
 My goal is to get tangible results.
-I maintain a standard of excellence on which I will never compromise.
+I try to maintain a standard of excellence on which I will never compromise.